Ad Astra (film): Development

 Director and co-writer James Gray had originally met co-writer Ethan Gross while attending the USC School of Cinematic Arts together in the late 1980s.
 In June 2007, Gross contacted Gray, pitching the idea of a sci-fi film inspired by 2001: A Space Odyssey (1968).
 The two worked on the story intermittently, referring to it initially as Lima Project.
 On February 21, 2013, Gray and Gross would pitch the concept to producers Rodrigo Teixeira and Sophie Mas of RT Pictures at Babbo, an Italian restaurant in Manhattan.
 After Teixeira and Mas agreed to finance the screenwriting process, Gray and Gross would submit several drafts between November 29, 2013, and May 22, 2015, partly to solicit feedback from producers and colleagues: some of the changes made in this period included changing the character of John Gates, a father figure to main character Roy McBride, to Roy's actual father, before further rewriting the story so that the father was killed while in a cryogenic state, rather than in an active confrontation in earlier drafts.
 In addition, the story had originally been set on Saturn, but the release of Interstellar (2014) caused the setting to be moved to Neptune to draw more of a distinction between the two films.

 Gray first confirmed his plans to write and direct Ad Astra on May 12, 2016, during the 2016 Cannes Film Festival.
 Six months later, Gray would consult theoretical physicist Lawrence Krauss to assist in improving the film's scientific accuracy: one major change that resulted from this was the removal of a plot point regarding antimatter being found on Neptune.

-In April 2017, while promoting The Lost City of Z, Gray compared the story of Ad Astra to Joseph Conrad's Heart of Darkness.
+In April 2017, while promoting The Lost City of Z, Gray compared the story of Ad Astra to the 1899 novella Heart of Darkness.
 Gray also mentioned that he intended for the film to feature "the most realistic depiction of space travel that's been put in a movie and to basically say, 'Space is awfully hostile to us.
 Gray also confirmed that filming for Ad Astra would commence on July 17, 2017.

 Casting

 In August 2016, while Gray was screening The Lost City of Z to producer Brad Pitt, the former had a conversation with the latter to discuss Ad Astra.
-Pitt expressed interest and agreed to both star in and co-produce the film; on April 10, 2017, Gray publicly confirmed that Pitt would star in Ad Astra.
+Pitt expressed interest and agreed to both star in and produce the film; on April 10, 2017, Gray publicly confirmed that Pitt would star in Ad Astra.
 In June, Tommy Lee Jones joined the cast to portray Pitt's lost father.
 In August, Ruth Negga, John Finn, and Donald Sutherland joined the cast.